Yunnan Province, China: Top Festivals to Check Out When Visiting

 Tiger Leaping Gorge Highlights

-The Tiger Leaping Gorge is one of the deepest gorges in the world, with a height difference of 12,434 feet from peak to river21.
+The Tiger Leaping Gorge is one of the deepest gorges in the world, with a height difference of 12,434 feet from peak to river.
 Its dramatic cliffs and roaring river create a landscape that’s both awe-inspiring and challenging for hikers.

 This gorge is a paradise for adventure seekers.
 The trails wind through rugged terrain, offering stunning views of the Jinsha River below.
-It’s a place where you can truly feel the power of nature20.
+It’s a place where you can truly feel the power of nature.

 Insights into Jade Dragon Snow Mountain